NewsLocal News

 Erin Christy

-The Tulsa County Treasurer’s Office tells 2 News that because the owner, Mike Kohan of Kohan Retail Investment Group, is three years behind on taxes, the property could be going up for auction.
+The Tulsa County Treasurer’s Office told 2 News that the owner, Mike Kohan of Kohan Retail Investment Group, was three years behind on taxes.

 WATCH: Promenade Mall scheduled for auction